Mike Konen, photo credit from Heather Horton’s January 18, 2024 concert

 None of the three of us could believe it.
 The achievement shocked us into silence.
 We had to lift her out of the cart, and then she just walked out of the store.
-My sister and I just looked at each other.
-My little sister doesn't even remember it, and my Mom will swear it never happened, but you and I know the truth.
-It did.
+My sister and I just looked at each other, followed her, and never spoke of it again.
+My saintly Mother.

 This makes me think of my garden.

 Over the course of the 20 years we’ve lived in this house I have invested the proverbial blood, sweat, and tears, as well as copious financial resources, into a garden that for whatever reason simply will not take.
 I have even had a garden service keep the earth around my fledgling plants weed free to support their growth!

 One day through a misunderstanding, the gardeners came and they removed all vegetation.
 I called them, while the operator was sympathetic, the owner of the company was not.
 When it came time for them to do the fall cleanup, as we have paid green green American money to have them do for us for the past 15 years, he said we don’t have a time for your house.